OpenLineage/OpenLineage/client/java/transports-gcplineage/README.md

-# Google Cloud Platform Dataplex Transport
+# Google Cloud Platform GcpLineage Transport

 This library provides a transport layer that integrates OpenLineage with Google Cloud Platform's Dataplex service.
-It wraps the `com.google.cloud.datalineage:producerclient-java8` library into an OpenLineage transport, allowing you to emit lineage events directly to Dataplex using `gRPC` channel.
+It wraps the `com.google.cloud.datalineage:producerclient-java8` library into an OpenLineage transport, allowing you to emit lineage events directly to GCP Lineage service using `gRPC` channel.

 ## Getting Started